raydac/java-binary-block-parser/README.md

 the precompiled library jar, javadoc and sources also can be downloaded directly from [the Maven central.](https://search.maven.org/artifact/com.igormaznitsa/jbbp/2.0.0/jar)

 # Hello world
-The Framework is very easy in use because it has only two main classes for its functionality com.igormaznitsa.jbbp.JBBPParser (for data parsing) and com.igormaznitsa.jbbp.io.JBBPOut (for binary block writing), both of them work over low-level IO classes com.igormaznitsa.jbbp.io.JBBPBitInputStream and com.igormaznitsa.jbbp.io.JBBPBitOutputStream which are the core for the framework.
+The library is very easy in use because in many cases only two its classes are needed - com.igormaznitsa.jbbp.JBBPParser (for data parsing) and com.igormaznitsa.jbbp.io.JBBPOut (for binary block writing).
+Both these classes work over low-level IO classes - com.igormaznitsa.jbbp.io.JBBPBitInputStream and com.igormaznitsa.jbbp.io.JBBPBitOutputStream, those bit stream classes are the core of the library.

-The Easiest case below shows how to parse byte array to bits.
+The easiet use case shows parsing of whole byte array to bits.
 ```Java
   byte [] parsedBits = JBBPParser.prepare("bit:1 [_];").parse(new byte[]{1,2,3,4,5}).
           findFieldForType(JBBPFieldArrayBit.class).getArray();
 ```
-Of course sometime it is not a comfortable way to look for parsed fields in the result, so you can use mapping of parsed data to class fields.
+On start it was the only functionality but then I found that it is no so comfort way to get result, so that added some mapping of parsed result to pre-instantiated object.
+It works slower, because uses a lot of Java reflection but much easy in some cases.
 ```Java
 class Parsed {@Bin(type = BinType.BIT_ARRAY)byte[] parsed;}
 Parsed parsedBits = JBBPParser.prepare("bit:1 [_] parsed;").parse(new byte[]{1,2,3,4,5}).mapTo(new Parsed());
 ```

 # Relative speed of different approaches in parsing
-On the start the framework was created to provide comfortable way to parse data, it was not developed for hight speed.
-But since 1.3.0 version there has been added way to generate Java class sources from JBBP parsers and it allows to increase parsing speed dramatically (keep in mind that JBBP generates Java class sources but not compile it automaticaly).
-I have made some microbenchmark testing of all parsing approaches to show relative productivity of each one
+Mainly I developed the library to help in my development of ZX-Spectrum emulator where I needed to work with data snapshots containing data on bit level.
+It didn't need much productivity in work.
+But since 1.3.0 version I added way to generate Java classes from JBBP scripts, such classes work in about five times faster than dynamic parsing and mapping approaches.
 ![JMH results](https://github.com/raydac/java-binary-block-parser/blob/master/docs/jmh_results.png)
-The Chart shows three standard ways to parse data with JBBP
+Chart below compares speed of three provided ways to parse data with JBBP:
-* __Dynamic__ - parsing into inside structures through interpretation of script written in DSL.
-It is not very fast way but you can generate parsers on fly even from dynamically formed strings.
+* __Dynamic__ - the basic parsing through interpretation of prepared JBBP DSL script.
+It is no so fast, but provide way to generate parsers on fly from text description.
-* __Dynamic + map to class__ - Parsing into inside structures through interpretation of script and mapping parsed data directly into class instances. the way is very slow (because it uses reflections to fill fields) and recommended only if comfortable parsing is much more preffered than speed.
+* __Dynamic + map to class__ - parsing through interpretation of parsed JBBP script and mapping of parsed data to pre-instantiated class instance.
+It provides compfortable way to work with data and get result but uses a lot of Java reflection features and so fast.
-* __Static class__ - parsing with Java sources generated from a JBBP parser.
-It is the fastest way because Java compiler and JIT can make optimizations.
-The Approach can be used in High-Load systems.
-It is possible to compile generated Java sources on fly, [you can take a look at auxiliary class which I use in tests](https://github.com/raydac/java-binary-block-parser/blob/master/jbbp/src/test/java/com/igormaznitsa/jbbp/testaux/AbstractJBBPToJava6ConverterTest.java).
+* __Static class__ - the fastest way of JBBP use, some JBBP script is translated into Java class.
+There is no any interpretation or reflection operators so that it is very fast.
+[You can take a look at auxiliary class which I use in tests](https://github.com/raydac/java-binary-block-parser/blob/master/jbbp/src/test/java/com/igormaznitsa/jbbp/testaux/AbstractJBBPToJavaConverterTest.java).

 # Generate sources from JBBP scripts
-Since 1.3.0 version, the framework can convert JBBP scripts into sources __(the sources anyway need JBBP framework for work)__.
+Since 1.3.0 version, the library provides Java source generator for JBBP scripts, __(keep in mind that generated sources anyway depends on JBBP library and it is needed for their work)__.
-For instance you can use such simple snippet to generate Java classes from JBBP script, potentially it can generate many classes but usually only one class
+For instance such snippet can be used to generate Java classes from a JBBP script.
+It also can generate multiple classes.
 ```Java
   JBBPParser parser = JBBPParser.prepare("byte a; byte b; byte c;");
   List<ResultSrcItem> generated = parser.convertToSrc(TargetSources.JAVA,"com.test.jbbp.gen.SomeClazz");